 “The continued development from show car to series production gives the designer the opportunity to question his own creation, to further develop unique and important elements and to balance the aesthetics of the entire design.
 During the development of the design for the production model of the Nathalie, technical boundaries helped to refine the proportions of the vehicle and to sharpen the front and side lines.
 The vehicle has grown in exactly the right places.
-A perfect interplay of design and technic,” says Lorenz Loew, Head of Design Ideenion for Gumpert AIWAYS.
+A perfect interplay of design and technic,” says Lorenz Loew, Head of Design at Gumpert Aiways.

 The car can be refuelled with commercially available methanol, but for the first year after delivery, the supply is free for customers.
 The car has a 65 litres tank and, according to the manufacturer, refuelling takes only “three minutes with no special infrastructure needed.”